On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Constraints for

 where $M$ is a sufficiently large number.
-Constraints (\ref{const:arrive}) ensure that if vehicle $k$ delivers order $j$ immediately after order $i$, the delivery time of order $j$ should not be earlier than the delivery time of order $i$ plus the travel time and the service time of order $i$.
-Constraints (\ref{const:deadline}) guarantee the delivery time of the orders is no later than the deadline.
+Constraints (\ref{const:arrive}) ensure that if vehicle $k$ delivers order $j$ immediately after order $i$, the delivery time of order $j$ should not be no earlier than the delivery time of order $i$ plus the travel time and the service time of order $i$.
+Constraints (\ref{const:deadline}) guarantee the delivery time of any order is no later than the target.